qqueue/hug/README.md

 6. Test suite and npm-compatible version (mostly as an excercise in making production-suitable javascript plugins, but also so anybody actually interested in using hug won't have to jump through too many hoops).
+7. Some way of wrapping Array/array-like objects to apply proxied methods to all objects in the array, for even more jQuery-emulating ability.
+   I could call it `group_hug` for even more cuteness.